ifisq/ifisq/README.md

 - My projects have been used by over 1.7 million people (and counting!)

 ### Projects
 - [TuneTrack](https://tunetrack.app) is an iOS application I built to help you track your music statistics on platforms like Spotify, Apple Music, and Last.fm.
 It went viral in September 2020 and was the #1 music application on the App Store in over 40 countries, above apps like Spotify.
-It was even the #1 application on the entire App Store (above apps like TikTok, Facebook, and YouTube) in countries like the UK and Mexico, and peaked at #6 in the United States.
+It was also the #1 application on the entire App Store (above apps like TikTok, Facebook, and YouTube) in some countries like the UK and Mexico, and peaked at #6 in the United States.
 - [Wonderbar](https://github.com/ifisq/Wonderbar), an iOS tweak that enables customization of the status bar.
 - [Auroris Development](https://auroris.dev) is a business I started geared toward making tools for the sneaker community.
 - [Build A Piano](https://github.com/ifisq/Build-A-Piano) was my winning submission for the Apple Swift Student Challenge.